 NASDAQ-100 Index futures and options on futures, E-mini NASDAQ-100 futures and options and E-mini NASDAQ Composite futures expire on a quarterly cycle.
 Beginning with the June 2005 expirations, the Special Opening Quotations for NASDAQ-100 and NASDAQ Composite Indexes will be calculated based on the NASDAQ Official Opening Price (NOOP) for the component stocks of the respective indexes.

-Nikkei 225 futures and options on futures expire on a quarterly cycle, the second Friday of the contract month.
-The final settlement price of the Nikkei 225 futures and options on futures is based on the Special Opening Quotation of the Nikkei Stock Average, used to settle the Nikkei Stock Average futures at the Osaka Securities Exchange.
-The final settlement price on all cash settlements will be to the 1/100th of an index point.
+Nikkei 225 and TOPIX products expire on the second Friday of the contract month.
+The final settlement price of the Nikkei 225 futures and options and TOPIX futures are based on the Special Opening Quotation of each indices referencing the opening values of constituent stocks at Tokyo Stock Exchange on the business day following the last trading day.
+The final settlement price on all cash settlements will be rounded to the 1/100th of an index point.

 1 The NYSE or AMEX opening price will be used for stocks listed on the NYSE or AMEX, respectively.
 The NASDAQ Official Opening Price (NOOP) will be used for NASDAQ stocks.